greenelab/knowledge-graph-review/manuscript.md

 [@1D9FTzRBg; doi:10.3389/fgene.2019.00226 @6PISrkV5; @taI1UUAE] analyze RNA-seq data [@qbHGtxhA] and infer novel protein information [@QQtRw08H; @8qB2oCgy; @RYW74Wvh; @1EP2NrAhl].

 Knowledge graphs benefited the multi-omics field as a resource for generating novel discoveries.
-Most approaches to date use matrix factorization and node2vec to project knowledge graph into a low dimensional space, while translational models may be an untapped resource that could aid future efforts.
+Most approaches to date use matrix factorization and node2vec to project knowledge graph into a low dimensional space, while translational models (Figure {@fig:unifying_techniques_overview} (b)) may be an untapped resource that could aid future efforts.
 Another area of exploration could be incorporating multiple sources of information such as compounds, anatomic locations or genetic pathways to improve the specificity of findings (i.e., to predict that a protein-protein interaction happens in a specific cell type or tissue).

 #### Pharmaceutical Applications